Modern Studies – Politics – Religious, Moral and Philosophical Studies

 Modern Studies enables learners to have a greater understanding of the principles and practice of democracy and their role as citizens, whilst encouraging learners to question and consider their own values and beliefs.

-In S1 Modern Studies is part of the integrated Social Studies course where political literacy is explored through a variety of learning experiences including looking at the impact of immigration, rights and responsibilities of citizens in Scotland and the work of the Scottish Parliament.
+In S1 Modern Studies is part of the integrated Social Studies course where political literacy is explored through a variety of learning experiences including looking at rights and responsibilities of citizens in Scotland and the work of the Scottish Parliament.

-In S2 and S3 Modern Studies is taught as a discreet subject and topics covered include China, Terrorism and Conflict studies, UK democracy and a study of pressure group action, a study of the needs of the Elderly including fieldwork in the local area and poverty and aid abroad.
+In S2 and S3 Modern Studies is taught as a discreet subject and topics covered include China, Terrorism and Conflict studies, UK democracy including the threats to democracy and a study of pressure group action, a study of the needs of the Elderly including fieldwork in the local area and poverty both in the UK and abroad.
+In both S2 and S3 there is a focus on developing the skills of analysis, recognising bias and drawing conclusions in order to prepare for National 5.
+Learners will regularly complete work at National 4 level.

 From S4 learners can follow the National 4/ 5 Modern Studies course.
-Topics covered include Democracy within Scotland, the causes and consequences of crime in Scotland and the USA as a world power.
+Topics covered include Democracy within Scotland, including a visit to the Scottish Parliament, the causes and consequences of crime in Scotland and the USA as a world power.

 The Higher course covers the following topics: Democracy in Scotland and the UK- election systems, voting behaviour, the role of Government and Parliament and the UK political context.
 Social Issues in the UK – with a focus on social inequality and International issues – a contemporary world issue eg terrorism and conflict.

-In AH learners will study Law and Order and examine the effectiveness of the Scottish justice system, establishing the causes of crime and then analysing attempts to reduce crime.
-Learners have to complete a dissertation.
-Visits to HMP Grampian and the Scottish Parliament are key aspects of this course.
+In AH learners will study Crime and Law and Research Methods examining the effectiveness of the Scottish justice system, establishing the causes of crime and then analysing attempts to reduce crime.
+Learners complete a dissertation.
+Visits to HMP Grampian and regular input from experts are key aspects of this course.

 For those learners on Twitter @mods_mackie provides regular subject related links and updates to encourage learners to update and expand their knowledge of relevant current affairs.